Prospective Online Students (Online Admissions/FAQ's)

-- I am comfortable using a computer to perform basic tasks: checking email, creating documents in Word, uploading or attaching a document.
+- Be comfortable using a computer for basic tasks (checking email, creating Word documents, uploading or attaching a document, etc).

-- I have access to a functional computer with reliable, high speed Internet access.
+- Have access to a functional computer with reliable, high speed Internet access.

-- I am comfortable communicating electronically via email, chat, discussion boards, etc.
+- Be comfortable communicating electronically (via email, chat, discussion boards, etc).

-- I am able to communicate effectively through written text.
+- Be able to communicate effectively through written text.

-- I am comfortable asking for help if needed.
+- Be comfortable asking for help if needed.

-- Willing to take the initiative and contact their instructor when they have questions or concerns regarding the course,
+- Be willing to take the initiative and contact their instructor with questions or concerns.

-- Aware that the flexibility inherent in many online courses does not mean the course will be easy.
+- Be aware that the flexibility and convenience of online courses does not mean the course will be easy!

 Millersville University uses D2L Brightspace (D2L) as its learning management system.
-You will login to D2L to access your online courses.
+You will log in to D2L to access your online courses and submit assignments.

 D2L Brightspace includes a number of interactive tools which allows students to:

 - Watch live or recorded lectures